I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcallbackswide-systemerror.md

 </dl>

 ## -returns
-<p>This method returns a <a href="https://msdn.microsoft.com/library/windows/hardware/ff541651">DEBUG_STATUS_XXX</a> value, which indicates how the execution of the target should proceed after the engine processes this event.
+<p>This method returns a <a href="debugger.debug_status_xxx">DEBUG_STATUS_XXX</a> value, which indicates how the execution of the target should proceed after the engine processes this event.
 For details on how the engine treats this value, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552239">Monitoring Events</a>.</p>

 ## -remarks
-<p>This method is only called by the engine if the DEBUG_EVENT_SYSTEM_ERROR flag is set in the mask returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff550625">IDebugEventCallbacksWide::GetInterestMask</a>.</p>

-<p>For more information about handling events, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552239">Monitoring Events</a>.</p>

-<p>This method is only called by the engine if the DEBUG_EVENT_SYSTEM_ERROR flag is set in the mask returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff550625">IDebugEventCallbacksWide::GetInterestMask</a>.</p>
+<p>This method is only called by the engine if the DEBUG_EVENT_SYSTEM_ERROR flag is set in the mask returned by <a href="debugger.idebugeventcallbackswide_getinterestmask">IDebugEventCallbacksWide::GetInterestMask</a>.</p>

 <p>For more information about handling events, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552239">Monitoring Events</a>.</p>